 Any accidents occurring at school will be dealt with promptly and recorded in the accident register.
 The hurt child will be taken to the sick bay and assessed.
 Minor accidents and sickness will be dealt with at school.
 Parents will be contacted immediately if their child needs medical attention.
 In an emergency the child's doctor will be contacted or the child taken to the A & E clinic at One Health.
 Any knocks to the head - A parent will be contacted.

-An after school care programme operates at the school out of the library.
-Hours
+A before school care and after school care programme operates at the school out of the

 During this time children are served afternoon tea and homework is supervised.

-Parents wishing to use this facility should contact Linda Hetherington on 021 172 1781.
+Parents wishing to use this facility should contact XLR8 Services Limited

-Assemblies are an important feature of St Michael’s.
+Assemblies are an important feature of St Michael's Catholic School.
 It is a time to come together to share school communication, share ideas, receive awards and to be entertained by fellow students.
-Full school assemblies are held every second Wednesday at 2:25pm in the Parish Centre.
+Full school assemblies are held every second Wednesday at 2:25pm in the St Mary MacKillop Hall.
 Each week a different class hosts the assembly; this is noted on the term Calendar.
 Parents of the hosting class are invited to attend.

 Children in Year 4 are invited to take part in the Becoming Church Programme, which prepares them for Reconciliation, Confirmation and First Holy Communion.
 This programme helps parents to prepare their children for further initiation into the church.
 The lessons begin at the start of each school year and finish at the Feast of Corpus Christi in June.